 - Timing: Herbicides in the 2018 Guide to Crop Protection registered to control or suppress kochia have a range of application timings, from before kochia emergence to plants that are six inches high.
 Post-emergent herbicide application timing may miss the seeds that germinate well into the growing season.

-- Herbicide resistance: Populations in Saskatchewan are typically resistant to Group 2 herbicides.
-Several fields with suspicious lines of kochia have been surveyed for glyphosate tolerance (Group 9) and resistant weeds were found.
-There has also been one field found that has a kochia population that is resistant to dicamba and fluroxypyr (Group 4 products).
+- Herbicide resistance: Populations in Saskatchewan are resistant to Group 2 herbicides.
+Testing kochia samples that were collected in the 2017 Alberta weed survey found that 40 per cent of the samples tested positive for glyphosate resistance, eight per cent tested positive for dicamba resistance and 10 per cent were found to have three-way resistance (glyphosate, Group 2 products and dicamba).
+The dicamba resistant samples will be tested for resistance to fluroxypyr as well.
+It is very likely that kochia populations similar to the ones found in Alberta exist in west central and south west Saskatchewan.
 Two examples of herbicides with dicamba as the active ingredient are Banvel II and Oracle.
 Products that have fluroxypyr and 2,4-D as the active ingredients include Attain XC, OcTTain XL, Flurox-24 and Rush 24.
 Products that have fluroxypyr and MCPA as the active ingredients are Rush M and Trophy.
 2,4-D and MCPA are also Group 4 herbicides.

 - Plant characteristics: Herbicides can have trouble getting into the kochia plant because the leaves are covered in a soft, downy hair and have crystalline wax on the surface of the leaf.
 If a herbicide droplet gets stuck above the surface of the leaf, it won’t be absorbed into the plant.
 Surfactants can help overcome this for some products and should always be included if recommended.
 High temperatures can reduce the absorption or translocation of certain products.
 Some herbicides have a recommended minimum or maximum temperature for application.
 Spraying using these guidelines will help get the best results from the application.